How to Use This Calculator

 Input how many times per day you apply lotion.
 Most people apply once or twice daily.

-The calculator displays six cards: mL per Application, Applications per Bottle, Days per Bottle, mL per Week, mL per Month, and Body Area Covered.
+The calculator displays five cards: mL per Application, Applications per Bottle, Days per Bottle, mL per Week, and mL per Month.
+Below these, the 'Usage Insights' panel provides a summary and key derived metrics like Coverage Efficiency, Bottle Lifespan, and Monthly Bottle Requirement.

 Example Calculation